The First Page student writing challenge: Write the first page of a book set in 2169

 We want Grades 7 to 12 students to give us a glimpse of the great Canadian novel in the year 2169.

-Your challenge is to write the first page of a book set 150 years in the future, with the protagonist facing an issue that's topical today and setting the scene for how it's all playing out in a century and a half.
+Your challenge is to write the first page of a novel set 150 years in the future, with your protagonist facing an issue that's topical today and setting the scene for how it's all playing out in a century and a half.

 How will the world leaders of today impact the world of tomorrow?
-Who will be the biggest name in popculture in the future?
+Who will be the biggest name in pop culture in the future?
 How will climate change impact the protagonist's life, where he or she lives, the struggles he or she is facing?
 (Oh, and speaking of he/she — does gender even exist in 150 years?)

-The book could be any literary genre, from mystery or thriller to literary fiction, from adventure or romance to satire or sci-fi.
+The book could be from any literary genre, from mystery or thriller to literary fiction, from adventure or romance to satire or sci-fi.

 WHAT YOU CAN WRITE: Your entry can be 300-400 words in length.
 Your entry also needs a title, but the title is not included in the word limit.
 Your entry can be written in any genre.

-WHO CAN ENTER: This contest is open to all Canadian residents who are full time students enrolled in Grades 7 to 12.
+WHO CAN ENTER: This contest is open to all Canadian residents who are full-time students enrolled in Grades 7 to 12.
 Entries will be judged in two age categories: Grades 7 to 9 and Grades 10 to 12.